skills/introduction-to-github/README.md

 Creating a branch allows you to edit to your project without changing the `main` branch.
 Now that you have a branch, it’s time to create a file and make your first commit!

-**What is a _commit_**: A commit is a set of changes to the files and folders in your project.
+**What is a commit?**: A [commit](https://docs.github.com/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/about-commits) is a set of changes to the files and folders in your project.
 A commit exists in a branch.

 ### :keyboard: Activity: Your first commit